lhartfiel/portfolio-2025/README.md

 # App Basics
 This portfolio project uses React, Typescript and Vite.
 This project runs on node 20.9.0.
+It is advised you use `npx` to quickly install and switch between different node versions.

 # Getting Started

 `cd` into this project and run `npm i` or `npm install` to install node modules.
-Ensure you are running node 18.18.0
+Ensure you are running node 20.9.0

 To run the project locally, run `npm run dev`.

+# Styling

+Tailwind is used for CSS styles.
+Find additional info about Tailwind in the [Documentation](https://tailwindcss.com/docs/installation).

 # Testing

 For testing, playwright is installed

-# Formatting
+# Code Formatting

 Prettier is used for formatting code

-# React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+# Linting

+ESLint is used to catch coding problems, such as unused variables or shorter function syntax.

 ## Expanding the ESLint configuration